pouriatabari/resource-info/README.md

 In case of any problem with this script, it is enough to install the desired modules that are mentioned at the beginning of the code in the system by pip 3.
 1-install python3
 2-install pip3
-4-pip3 install psutils pyfiglet figlet
+4-pip3 install psutil pyfiglet figlet datetime termcolor2 5-python3 resource-info-2
-5-python3 resource-info-2
 6-enjoy the code